arnab-shuvo/rm-airbnb/README.md

 ### Installation for Development

+-   configure ports in client/config.js and /docker-compose.yml file according to pc configuration

 To run the project in development mood, run the following commands

 To Start the server, run